Flawededge/EzGraphData/README.md

 - ~~Make the gui do stuff in the first place~~
     - ~~Add in file searching capability~~
-    - Make the currently selected file be loaded
+    - ~~Make the currently selected file be loaded~~
     - ~~Add in better looking symbols for spinner boxes~~
     - ~~Make check boxes change when data is loaded~~
+    - Add in some processing of the data

 - **Make a plot window and make it do the things**
     - Choose which plotter to use
     - Make separate window pop up
     - Make update button make a fresh plot

-- Give a way to run a function to process each column differently

-- Make the gui user friendly

 - Give the entire interface a bit of pizazz
     - Make the 'No file loaded' label reflect current progress
     - Make the 'Not plotted yet' label reflect
+    - Add a progress bar

--
+    - Add a line count

 And after that's done: